SARDONYX-sard/awesome-stars/README.md

 ## C++

+- [tommitytom/RetroPlug](https://github.com/tommitytom/RetroPlug) - A frontend for the SameBoy GameBoy emulator, with a focus on music creation.
+It runs standalone and can be used as an audio plugin (VST) in your favourite DAW!
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [Ryan-rsm-McKenzie/QuickLootRE](https://github.com/Ryan-rsm-McKenzie/QuickLootRE) -
 - [praydog/REFramework](https://github.com/praydog/REFramework) - Scripting platform, modding framework and VR support for all RE Engine games